JoeKarlsson/post-stream/README.md

     sequelize db:seed:all

+You will then need to setup Auth0 credentials and put them in the `.env` file.
+You can go to [auth0](https://auth0.com/docs/overview) for details on setting up an account.

 And you should now be ready to spin up a development build of your new project:

     npm start